68mschmitt/memory-palace.nvim/README.md

    - File is created with the selected template (variables substituted)
 2. **Edit**: Write your content in the final location

-**Recent Destinations**: The plugin remembers your last 5 used directory + template combinations.
+**Recent Destinations**: The plugin remembers your last 5 used directory + template combinations for both `:CreateNote` and `:SortNote`.
 Select a recent entry to skip both directory and template pickers, going straight to the label prompt.

 ### Programmatic API